 To determine if the crawler is working correctly on a specific page, you can visit Validate Integration.
 This service checks to see if the Parse.ly Tracking Code will be able to track the page and if the crawler can extract the required metadata.

-#How do I find pages that have
+#How do I find pages that have not been crawled correctly?

 To find pages that have not been crawled correctly, navigate to your Parse.ly Dashboard, then click on Posts and filter by a Page Type of "Non-Post Pages."